 Born and raised in the United States, Auston Matthews has helped re-energize the storied Maple Leafs franchise along with fellow rookie Mitch Marner.
-Of course, he has gone through hot and cold stretches, but he strengthened his case for the 2016-17 Calder Memorial Trophy as NHL Rookie of the Year with an All-Star selection and the Rookie of the Month award in December.
+Of course, he went through hot and cold stretches, but a strong finish to the season earned him the 2016-17 Calder Memorial Trophy as NHL Rookie of the Year.

 As is typically the case for first-year players, Auston Matthews rookie cards started off slowly with mainly redemptions to begin the collecting season.
-However, the options have picked up and new releases featuring Matthews will continue to roll out all year.
+However, the options picked up as new rookie cards featuring Matthews continued to roll out.

 Top Auston Matthews Rookie Cards

 Click on the images or listings to shop for cards on eBay.
 Linked sets in the descriptions go directly to detailed product profiles.

 Both of the Auston Matthews rookie autographs in 2016-17 Fleer Showcase are short prints.
 The main signed version is limited to 99 while the majority of the Hot Prospects set checks in at 499 copies.
 In addition, the autographed patch card flips to a horizontal layout and drops the print run to just 35 copies.
 Collectors can also find several 90s-themed inserts for Matthews in greater supply.

 Although he missed out on the first run of OPC, 2016-17 O-Pee-Chee Platinum puts Matthews on chromium stock.
 The Marquee Rookies subset is the place for budget collectors to look and the many parallels greatly increase the rarity and variety.
 Matthews is also found in the on-card Rookie Auto insert as part of Group A, which has overall odds of 1:501 packs.
 These also bring with them lots of colorful parallels.